frzkhtr/Atlys/README.md

 ### Alternatively you can see just the report by going through this repo:

 - Read Data Analysis report in eda.md
+- read modelling report at modelling.md

+### Notebook:
+1_downloader.ipynb --> To download the dataset
+2_main.ipynb --> cleaned notebook for data preparetion, modelling and validation dev.ipynb --> Initial notebook with all rough